 Proprietary Radio Configurator#

 The Simplicity Studio® 5 (SSv5) Radio Configurator is provided as part of the Proprietary SDK.
 Use the Radio Configurator to create standard or custom radio configurations for your RAIL-based radio applications.
-The Radio Configurator is accessed through the Advanced Configurators software component group on the Project Configurator SOFTWARE COMPONENTS tab.
+The Radio Configurator is accessed through the through the Platform group's Custom Radio Configuration for simple rail singlephy application component, on the Project Configurator SOFTWARE COMPONENTS tab and can be accessed on the CONFIGURATION TOOLS tab.
 (For some examples, the Radio Configurator might open on project creation).
 All radio configurator settings are stored in config/rail/radio_settings.radioconf.
 Changes made with Radio Configurator are not automatically saved.

-Radio configuration information is organized by profile, where a profile is a high-level view of the parameter set valid for and describing a given radio link.
-All the parameters in the Radio Configurator are arranged in tiles, some of which are grouped together.
+All the parameters in the Radio Configurator are arranged in cards, some of which are grouped together.
 Each card contains entries that logically go together.
-Different radio profiles (as described under Protocol) offer different views and parameter sets.
+Different radio profiles (as described under Protocol) offer different views and parameter sets, as a profile is a high-level view of the parameter set valid for and describing a given radio link.

 A radio configuration has two hierarchical levels: Protocol level and Channel Group level.
 A radio configuration can contain multiple protocols and a protocol can have multiple channel groups defined.